 Let’s help you with that.
 Driving analytical reports and statistics from the industry leader—Statista, we bring you insights that no one else can.

-The Top Trends that Ruled the Industry in 2020
+New eCommerce Trends that will Rule the Industry in 2021

-Without carving into much of your precious time, let’s get into the trends that defined and transformed the unusual year of 2020.
+Without carving into much of your precious time, let’s get into the eCommerce trends that defined and transformed in the year 2021.

 Voice research has begun to take up a major chunk of search with a growth of 9.5% from the previous year, 2019.